Yes, There Will Be a Social Revolution in America

-Also, tapping a standard-bearer who happens to be minority without publicly throwing the most vocal firebrands from the Republican Party (e.g. Sean Hannity and Rush Limbaugh) won’t change the GOP’s image.
+Also, tapping a standard-bearer who happens to be minority without publicly throwing the most vocal firebrands from the Republican Party (e.g., Sean Hannity and Rush Limbaugh) won’t substantially change the GOP’s image.
+It would be like putting lipstick on a pig.
 Few minorities would feel comfortable in a party that tolerates, and is afraid of offending, those types of spokespeople.

-The second scenario is that those minorities are essentially social and fiscal conservatives in the GOP mold and can thus be tapped into as a reliable voting bloc if only the Republicans focus on that a bit.
+The second scenario is that most minorities, especially Asian and Hispanic ones, are essentially social and fiscal conservatives in the GOP mold.
+They can thus be tapped into as a reliable voting bloc if only the Republicans elected to focus a bit more on that voter pool.
 In other words, “it’s communications, stupid.”

 That argument overlooks one important fact — that immigrant communities, as their economic status improves, lose much of their traditional conservatism and are keen to develop their own modern, open-minded lifestyle.

-That trend is no longer limited to major metropolitan areas, but increasingly affects smaller towns in predominantly rural areas of the country.
-Moreover, in those areas, the only sense of economic and social dynamism that is to be had, given the slow-growth economy, stems from making the most of the underlying ethnic diversity.
+That trend is no longer limited to major metropolitan areas, but increasingly also affects smaller towns in predominantly rural areas of the country.
+In those areas, often the only sense of economic and social dynamism that is to be had, given the overall slow-growth economy, stems from making the most of the underlying ethnic diversity.